-Knowledge and understanding are acquired through formal lectures, tutor-led seminars and other directed independent learning activities such as project work at all stages.
+Knowledge and understanding are acquired through formal lectures, seminars and other directed independent learning activities at all stages.
+The progressive use of real life case studies as a part of problem based learning is developed throughout the course.

-Knowledge is assessed formatively and summatively, by a number of methods, including seminars, coursework, examinations (seen and unseen, open and closed book) and project work.
+Knowledge is assessed, formatively and summatively, by a number of methods, including discussion, question and answer, web hosted forums, formal and informal tutorials, seminars, coursework, examinations (seen and unseen, open and closed book) and project work.

 Assessment criteria are published at University, course and module level.
-Assignment briefs are provided with relevant guidance and information.
 Minimum standards of referencing are specified.